 Eighty-one years after it was first contested, the prestigious Hallyburton Johnstone (HBJ) Shield is being reintroduced by NZC this season, as the prize for the women’s domestic one-day competition.

-The shield, named after the late politician who donated it, was the pride of women’s cricket in New Zealand for nearly 50 years, before the competition changed to the Hansells Cup following the 1982 Women’s World Cup.
+The shield, named after the man who donated it (often mistaken for his nephew, the late politician of the same name), was the pride of women’s cricket in New Zealand for nearly 50 years, before the competition changed to the Hansells Cup following the 1982 Women’s World Cup.

 NZC’s GM Domestic Cricket Andrew Rogers said the return of the shield would re-open an iconic chapter in New Zealand’s cricketing history.